LAST UPDATED: January 24, 2018

-Considering that I’m married to a foreign national, I for a fact need to obtain the Guidance and Counseling Certificate and the Emigrant Registration sticker (applicable only when you’re moving to your partner’s country) from the CFO.
-I’d be glad to share how it’s done as briefly as possible.
+This is a short guide on how to get the Guidance and Counseling Certificate and the Emigrant Registration sticker (applicable only when you’re moving to your partner’s country) from the CFO.

 The very first thing to do is to make an online appointment.
 I currently reside in Cebu, hence I chose to attend the GCP in CFO-Cebu.

 4th Floor, K&J BDLG., #4 Don Julio Llorente St., Capitol Site, Cebu City, Philippines